Fiza98/SAS/EXERCISE/README.md

-I compile the exercise according to the Chapter
+I compile the notes & exercise according to the Chapter